Removal from the Nedbank and other lender panels: Why they do it and how to get reinstated

 • Breaches of Nedbank conveyancing panel requirements

-• Failure to act in accordance with the Nedbank panel terms, the written instructions that Nedbank give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Nedbank may subsequently subscribe.
+• Non-compliance with the Nedbank panel terms, the written instructions that Nedbank provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Nedbank may subsequently adopt.

-• Failure to reapply to be on the Nedbank convincing panel
+• Missing deadline to reapply to remain on the Nedbank convincing panel

-• Please can you set out the application protocol to revert back onto the Nedbank conveyancing panel?
+• Can you outline the application process to revert back onto the Nedbank conveyancing panel?

-• Is it the practice manager who is required to complete the reinstatement application to the Nedbank panel ?
+• Is it the practice manager who is required to sign the reinstatement application to the Nedbank panel ?

 Top Tip: The best way to avoid the hassle of seeking Nedbank panel reinstatement is to ensure that your firm is not removed off of the Nedbank conveyancing panel in the first place.